 3. Drain almonds (or cashews) and place in a bowl.
 If using almonds, with your hands, slip off the brown skins from each almond.
 This may seem tedious, but it doesn’t take long and I think it is worth the time.
 Blanched almonds may be used instead which already have the skins removed.

-4. Blend almonds by pulsing in a food processor or blender.
+4. Blend almonds (or cashews) by pulsing in a food processor or blender.
 Add about a cup of the nondairy milk and continue to process until smooth and creamy.
 Pour into a pot with the rest of the nondairy milk.
 Stir well.

 5. Cook over medium heat.
 Using a food thermometer, cook the non dairy milk until it reaches 170oF.
 Once the milk starts to heat up you will need to stir it regularly to prevent it from sticking and to make sure it doesn’t boil over.
 I prefer to heat the milk to this temperature first in order to kill any unwanted bacteria that might be lurking about before growing my yogurt culture.
 Remove from heat and cool to 110oF.